 The compensation for your traveling specialists is structured differently than for the other providers in your practice.
-While most GP associates in the dental field are usually ok with accepting compensation based on collections, the same standard is usually a non-starter for a specialist.
-Here are 4 reasons why Pair Dental recommends paying specialists on adjusted production:
+Here are 4 reasons why Pair Dental recommends paying specialists on adjusted production instead of collections:

 1. Paying your specialist on adjusted production is the best way to compensate your specialist.